jaskaransinghbhalla/paytm/README.md

 - Paytm then redirects the user to bank's page using this token.
 - If user made a successful payment, bank hits the webhook url provided by the company.
 - Paytm becomes aware about the transaction and updates the balances accordingly.
+- Balances are locked when someone is performing a transaction on them.

 ## Tech Stack